 A government in danger?

-On these three critical issues, almost a third of Conservative MPs in our region have failed to support the government on one or more occasions.
+On these five critical votes, almost a third of Conservative MPs in our region have failed to support the government on one or more occasions.
 It is clear that still more are angry about being forced to vote for the Leadsom amendment, only to find the government reversing its position a day later.

-These are just three among many problems Conservative MPs face.
-They include shortages, rising prices, the crises in social care and in the NHS, the unresolved Northern Ireland border issue, tensions with France; and allegations of corruption over Covid contracts.
+These are just a few of the many problems Conservative MPs face.
+They include shortages, rising prices, the crises in social care and in the NHS, the unresolved Northern Ireland border issue, tensions with France; allegations of corruption over Covid contracts; and outrage about Christmas parties during lockdown.
+Finally, the shadow of possible byelection defeat in the “safe” seat of Shropshire North is hanging over them.
 Many of those newly elected in 2019 are right to feel nervous about their futures.

 If a third of Tory MPs were to rebel on a single issue, their majority would disappear entirely.
 However, that is very unlikely, since those who rebel, do so on different issues; and if the party’s survival were to be under threat, they would certainly band together.

 What it means for their present leader is, however, another matter.
-The Conservative party has a tradition of brutal dismissals of leaders it thinks are failing.
+The Conservative party has a tradition of brutal dismissals of leaders it thinks are failing – it even happened to Margaret Thatcher.
 It is not clear that Johnson will continue to pass the test if his recent record continues.
-It has been claimed that a dozen MPs have already signed letters calling for his removal.
-In our region, we could find Priti Patel, Liz Truss or Matt Hancock sharpening their knives.
+In our region we could find some of our MPs sharpening their knives.